shivatejapecheti/Gold-Price-forecasting-web-application/README.md

 + Info Page: Displays gold price information over the past 15 days and full historical data.

+## Installation

++ Clone the repository
++ Navigate to the project directory
++ Install the required Python packages : pip install -r requirements.txt
++ Run migrations: python manage.py migrate
++ Start the development server: python manage.py runserver
++ Open your web browser and go to http://localhost:8000/ to access the Gold Price Prediction Web App.

 ## Conclusion

  <div align="justify"> The Gold Price Prediction Web App combines data analysis, machine learning, and web development to provide users with insights into gold price trends.
 It offers a user-friendly interface with interactive visualizations and real-time data integration, making it a valuable tool for anyone interested in gold market analysis.
 Feel free to explore and customize the application based on your specific needs. </div>